thonenyastack/earthquake_scan/README.md

 # scanme
-my very first project on gitbub

-This project intend to help on data gathering related to network and Web.
+This project intend to track earquake data for specific country based on Web Mining Tools

-I'd like to Welcome for your contribution.

 Cheers!1!1 ^\/^